Alabama Possible Team

 Manisha is the Program Director at Alabama Possible and directs all of the poverty education and educational attainment programs.
 She is instrumental in the launch of Alabama College Attainment Network (Alabama Possible is the backbone agency for this private-public partnership collaboration) whose mission is to increase college and career readiness, access, and completion in Alabama, particularly among low-income students, first-generation college-going students, and students of color.
 She joins Alabama Possible following 15 years’ service at Miles College as the director of student activities, first-year enrichment program manager, and English instructor.
 Read more…

 Clifton Strengths: Developer, Achiever, Learner, Empathy, Relator

 Mae advocates for equitable education outcomes by managing Alabama Possible’s data and research initiatives.
 Prior to joining the team, Mae received her master’s degree in Sociology of Education while serving on the Advisory Board at Teens Take Charge, a student-led movement working to ensure student voices are prioritized in educational policy decisions.
 She has held positions in advocacy, research, and policy roles seeking to address disparities in education and health outcomes across the South.
 She is interested in the way activism and community voice intersect with research and public policy.
-In her free time, Mae enjoys running trails with her wife and two dogs.
+In her free time, Mae enjoys walking trails with her wife, son, and two dogs.